Faculty Exchange and Research Partnerships

 Teaming up with likewise interested peers from the world's leading schools of business and management, the possibilities and motivation for co-authored academic output is boundless: research papers on key issues relating to management and leadership, ethical finance, diversity, employee well-being, sustainability, impact investing, ethics and compliance, HR issues, entrepreneurship, social entrepreneurship and philanthropy – as well as opportunities to develop case studies, educational videos, co-authored books, articles and learning bricks.

 From spring 2018, the project to exchange faculty from each School will mean that professors not only bring their unique school and cultural expertise, but also learn from that of their host peers, the member School in which they will carry out their assignment and the country they will stay in.

-Another facet of the initiative is the possibility to hold simultaneous responsible leadership seminars and assignments asynchronously between member schools and pave the way for blended learning solutions as well as fully-fledged Council on Business & Society MOOCs and SPOCs to be shared among member school students, and commercialized to a wider public.
+Another facet of the initiative is the possibility to hold simultaneous responsible leadership seminars and assignments asynchronously between member schools and pave the way for blended learning solutions as well as fully-fledged Council on Business & Society Learning Journeys and SPOCs to be shared among member school students, and offered to a wider public.